the404devs/crazy8/README.md

 A game of 4 AI players can take upwards of an hour or more (just specify 0 players at the start - it's a feature, not a bug)

 Made in collaboration with Kevin and Jatin

+Original site preserved at https://the404devs.github.io/crazy8/ (minus one missing screenshot)